Return of the Ancients

 • Olroth, Leader of the Knights of the Sun — guards the Triskelion Flame.
 Defeat him to gain entry and obtain the key to the pinnacle.

 Accessed via the key dropped by Olroth.
 The reveal stream called it the "Eldritch Nightmare" / "Eldritch Meristem-bound" — described as the thing growing inside the meristem core of the meteor, with meristem "not available for millennia" that Farrow and Dannig can forge into lost-art artifacts.
-The released 0.5 patch notes do not name the pinnacle — the reveal-era name is preserved here for context but not asserted.
+The released 0.5 patch notes have not yet surfaced an in-game name; the reveal/community label is preserved here for context.

 Remnants within Expeditions (league mechanic overlap)